Tom Brady retires after 22 seasons, 7 Super Bowl titles

 Brady led the NFL in yards passing (5,316), touchdowns (43), completions (485) and attempts (719) in 2021, but the Buccaneers lost at home to the Los Angeles Rams in the divisional round.

-Brady leaves the games as the career leader in yards passing (84,520) and TDs (624).
+Brady leaves as the career leader in yards passing (84,520) and TDs (624).
 He’s the only player to win more than five Super Bowls and was MVP of the game five times.

-Widely considered the greatest quarterback to play the game, Brady has won three NFL MVP awards, was a first-team All-Pro three times and was selected to the Pro Bowl 15 times.
-He is 243-73 in his career in the regular season and 35-12 in the playoffs.
+Widely considered the greatest quarterback to play the game, Brady won three NFL MVP awards, was a first-team All-Pro three times and was selected to the Pro Bowl 15 times.
+He was 243-73 in his career in the regular season and 35-12 in the playoffs.

+“To finish a 22-year career while still performing at his peak was nothing short of extraordinary,” Licht said.
+“I wish we had more time with Tom, but I understand and respect his decision to leave the game in order to spend more time with his family."

-Overlooked by every team coming out of Michigan, Brady was eventually selected by the Patriots in the sixth round of the 2000 NFL draft.
-He replaced an injured Drew Bledsoe as the starter in 2001 and led New England to a Super Bowl victory over the heavily favored Rams that season.
+Brady went from 199th pick in the 2000 draft to replacing an injured Drew Bledsoe in 2001 and leading New England to a Super Bowl victory over the heavily favored Rams that season.

-Brady went on to lead the Patriots to consecutive Super Bowl titles following the 2003-04 seasons.
+Brady led the Patriots to consecutive Super Bowl titles following the 2003-04 seasons.
 No team has since repeated as champions.

 But New England wouldn’t win another one for a decade, twice losing to the New York Giants in the Super Bowl, including a 17-14 defeat on Feb.
 3, 2008, that prevented the Patriots from completing a perfect season.